Alex-Lin5/Internet_Security/README.md

 This project implements several internet security related tools and conceptions in high-level perspective.
 The scripts are written in Python language.

 ## Docker Manual
+Docker command alias has permission problem comparing to the full command.
+Container might not build or run, if type `dcbuild` command in terminal, but `docker-compose build` would work.
 ```
 $ docker-compose build  # Build the container image
 $ docker-compose up     # Start the container